adligo/tests4ts_example.ts.adligo.org/from-jest/README.md

 [Then attach WebStorm to the Debugger Server](https://www.google.com/search?q=attach+webstorm+to+a+node+debugger+server&rlz=1C1ONGR_enUS1154US1154&oq=attach+webstorm+to+a+node+debugger+server&gs_lcrp=EgZjaHJvbWUyBggAEEUYOTIHCAEQIRigATIHCAIQIRiPAtIBCTEyNDk0ajBqN6gCALACAA&sourceid=chrome&ie=UTF-8)

 ## Jest Walkthrough / Debugging through notes
-These are just notes about the Jest codebase, for starters the maintainers don't even have a high oppinion of it as it wasn't planned and just 'sort of happened this way';
+These are just notes about the Jest codebase, for starters the maintainers don't even have a high oppinion of it as it wasn't planned and just *'**sort of happened this way**'*;

 --
 [Jest Architecture Maintainer Docs](https://jestjs.io/docs/architecture)